MvvmCross/MvvmCross/docs/_documentation/tutorial/a-xamarinios-ui-project.md

 ---
+layout: documentation
-title: "A Xamarin.iOS UI Project"
+title: A Xamarin.iOS UI Project
-excerpt: ""
+category: Tutorials
 ---
 We started with the goal of creating an app to help calculate what tip to leave in a restaurant